algogz/questions/q/acloud-saa-test2.md

 ### Question 22:

+You must to encrypt all incoming and outgoing traffic between your servers and your customers.
+Your fleet of EC2 instances lives inside a public subnet and behind an elastic load balancer.
+Your application is very CPU intensive, and you want to minimize the processing load these EC2 instances must bear.
+What should you do?

 - A. Install the SSL certificates on each EC2 instance and allow them to do the encryption/decryption with your customers.
 - B. Install the SSL certificates on your ELB's so that there is less load on the EC2 instances.